Final Fantasy XV: Awards

 Final Fantasy XV won numerous awards from various gaming publications, including "Game of the Year" from RPG Site and RPGFan, and "Best RPG (People's Choice)" from IGN, PlayStation Blog awarded Final Fantasy XV awards in the categories of "Best PS4 Game", "Best Use of Pro", "Best Soundtrack", and "Best Visuals"; and in Game Informer's 2017 RPG of the Year Awards awarded the game for "Best Post-Launch Support".
 At the 2017 National Academy of Video Game Trade Reviewers Awards the game won Game, Franchise Role Playing and Song, Original or Adapted.
 It was also nominated for "Best Original Soundtrack Album" and for "Best Original Instrumental" ("Valse di Fantastica") at the 15th Annual Game Audio Network Guild Awards.
 In 2017, the game was nominated for "Best Visual Design" at the Golden Joystick Awards, and for "Best Role-Playing Game" at The Game Awards 2017, but lost to Cuphead and Persona 5, respectively.
 The Comrades DLC was nominated for "Best Add-on" at the Gamescom 2017 Awards.
 The game was also nominated for "Evolving Game" at the 14th British Academy Games Awards.
+At the 2017 Japan Game Awards, Final Fantasy XV was one of eleven recipients of the "Award for Excellence".

 In 2019, NHK conducted a Final Fantasy poll in Japan with over 468,000 voters, including 51% male and 49% female voters.
 Final Fantasy XV was voted the tenth best game in the series, with over 71% of its votes coming from female audiences, a higher proportion than any other Final Fantasy title.